expectedparrot/edsl/docs/remote_inference.rst

 This will save your Expected Parrot API key as an environment variable that EDSL can access.
 You can regenerate your key (and update your `.env` file) at any time.

-3. Toggle the slider for *Remote inference* to turn it on (also at your `API Settings <a href="https://www.expectedparrot.com/home/api>`_ page).
+(Your `.env` file is also where you can store :ref:`api_keys` for language models that you use locally with EDSL.)

 When remote inference is on, surveys that you run will be sent to the Expected Parrot server for processing.

-You can also toggle *Remote caching* to turn on remote caching.
-Learn more about using remote caching with remote inference in the :ref:`remote_caching` section.

 Using remote inference
 ----------------------

 With remote inference activated, calling the `run()` method will send a survey to the Expected Parrot server.
-You can optionally pass a `remote_inference_description` string to identify the job at the Coop.
+You can optionally pass a `remote_inference_description` string to identify the job at the Coop or edit it later.

 Example: